 Does the idea of sipping French coffee by the Seine send you into a magical daze?
 Noshing on French cuisine will most definitely elicit the same response on your trip to Paris.
 Bookmark our ultimate guide where to eat in Paris post for later!

 If you would prefer us to do the heavy lifting, we got you covered.
 Check our Le Marais Paris Food Tour to experience the best food in the city.
+And make sure you leave room for dessert because you’ll definitely want to experience the Ultimate Pastry and Chocolate Tour in Montmartre.

 What is the Difference Between a Patisserie and a Boulangerie?